ManticoreGamesInc/platform-documentation/src/api/game.md

 ### `FindPlayersInCylinder`

-Searches for players in a vertically-infinite cylindrical volume.
+Searches for players in a vertically infinite cylindrical volume.
 In this example, all players 5 meters away from the script object are pushed upwards.
 The search is setup to affect players on teams 1, 2, 3 and 4.

 ```lua
 function Tick()